Import Alert 72-07

 Reason for Alert:

 Trace residues of antibiotics and antivirals were identified in poultry jerky-type treats from China based on investigational analysis by FDA with outside laboratories and FDA regulatory analysis.
-Antibiotics detected include: sulfaclozine, tilmicosin, trimethoprim, enrofloxacin, and sulfaquinoxaline.
+Antibiotics detected include: sulfaclozine *** (a.k.a. sulfachloropyrazine), *** tilmicosin, trimethoprim, enrofloxacin, and sulfaquinoxaline.
 Amantadine, an antiviral, has also been detected.

-The presence of antibiotics and antivirals in poultry jerky-type pet treats is a concern for the potential safety of the jerky-type treat products for animals.
-Sulfaclozine, tilmicosin, trimethoprim, and enrofloxacin are not approved for use in poultry.
-Sulfaquinoxaline, which is approved for use in chickens and turkeys, has a tolerance level of 0.1 ppm, and no finished product should have a residue level above the established tolerance.
-The antivirals listed below are prohibited for use in poultry including chickens, duck, and turkeys.
+***The presence of antibiotics and antivirals in poultry jerky-type pet treats is a safety concern for animals.
+Tilmicosin, trimethoprim, and enrofloxacin are not approved for use in poultry.
+Sulfaclozine (a.k.a. sulfachloropyrazine) is approved for use in chickens but has a has a zero-tolerance level in edible tissues of chickens. ***Sulfaquinoxaline, which is approved for use in chickens and turkeys, has a tolerance level of 0.1 ppm, and no finished product should have a residue level above the established tolerance.
+The antivirals ***Amantadine, Rimantadine, and Memantine*** are prohibited for use in poultry including chickens, ducks, and turkeys.

 Guidance: